VelasquezTracy25/terminal-hacker-game/README.md

 # Terminal Hacker

-Terminal Hacker is a Java and Spring Boot application that utilizes JavaScript to emulate the terminal hacking minigames from the popular game series Fallout.
+Terminal Hacker is a Java-Spring Boot application that utilizes JavaScript to emulate the terminal hacking minigames from the popular game series, Fallout.

 From the home page, a player is provided general rules and can pick their level of difficulty.
 Difficulties range from Novice (4-letter words) to Master (7-letter words).
 ![gif displaying home page](/src/main/resources/static/img/home.gif)